 Any new PDFs or Word documents we publish will meet accessibility standards.

 What we’re doing to improve accessibility

-We will monitor the accessibility of this website on an on-going basis and fix any accessibility
+We will monitor the accessibility of this website on an ongoing basis and fix any accessibility

-This statement was prepared on 22 April 2021.
+This statement was prepared on 14 July 2021.